bret99/wazuh_custom_rules/OpenVPN/README.md

 */5 * * * * sudo bash -c "/usr/local/bin/get_openvpn_users_connections_2.sh"

 # Important
 One should make CDB lists cities.cdb (to detect foreign connections) and dch_providers.cdb (to detect hosting connections).
 Those ones should be got from ip2location DBs.
+Also one should substitute country code to actual one in group "openvpn_foreign" at local_rules.xml